IR35: what to do if it applies

 You should account for salary payments, the deemed employment payment and any tax and NICs due as part of the normal payroll summaries you need to report to HMRC.

 You should report salary payments made by the company to the worker during the year on a Full Payment submission (FPS) on or before the time of payment.
 If no payment is made in a period then return an Employer Payment summary (EPS).

 The deemed employment payment should be reported on an FPS on or before 5 April.
 The normal end of year payment rules apply to PAYE and NICs due on the deemed payment.
 You don’t have to identify the deemed employment payment and any tax and NICs due on it separately.

 Also include the deemed employment payment on the P60 form, which your limited company or partnership, must issue to employees by 31 May after the end of the tax year.

 If you can’t accurately calculate the deemed employment payment by the end of the tax year, your intermediary will have until the following 31 January to submit final figures and pay any balance of tax and NICs due provided:

 - a provisional calculation of the deemed employment payment is reported on an FPS on or before 5 April

-- the appropriate payment of tax and National Insurance contributions is made on that provisional return
+- the appropriate payment of tax and NICs is made on that provisional return

 - the final figures for the deemed employment payment are reported on an Earlier Year Update (EYU) submitted on or before the 31 January following the end of the tax year

-- any balance of tax and National Insurance contributions based on the final figures is paid on or before 31 January following the end of the tax year
+- any balance of tax and NICs based on the final figures is paid on or before 31 January following the end of the tax year

 In these circumstances, interest will be due on the balancing payment but no late payment penalty will be due.
 This concession on penalties will be reviewed annually and notice will be given if it’s to be withdrawn.